hail-is/hail/hail/python/hail/docs/getting_started.rst

 all the Python dependencies::

     make install-on-cluster HAIL_COMPILE_NATIVES=1 SPARK_VERSION=2.4.0

+Moreover, every worker node of the cluster needs a compatible BLAS library, such as the Intel MKL or OpenBlas.

 An IPython shell which can run Hail backed by the cluster can be started with the following command::